 The Child Care Resource Center has a Professional Development Team which provides programs with opportunities to increase quality and face the challenges of child care.
 The Professional Development team is made up of experts in the field of child development ready to train and provide technical assistance to early child care professionals in research based best practices.
 The team consists of Infant Toddler Specialist, Early Childhood Specialists, Behavioral Consultants, a Quality Improvement Specialist, and the TRAILS Teams.
 This team is lead by the Professional Development Team Supervisor, Cathy Knox.

-To seek training or assistance with onsite challenges, please use the Training Request Form (link to PDF) or the Technical Assistance Form (link to PDF) and submit them to Cathy Knox by email or by mailing them to the Child Care Resource Center, 2000 Main Street, Suite 100, Wheeling, WV 26003.
+To seek training or assistance with onsite challenges, please use the Training Request Form or the Technical Assistance Form and submit them to Cathy Knox by email or by mailing them to the Child Care Resource Center, 2000 Main Street, Suite 100, Wheeling, WV 26003.
 All requests must go through the Professional Development Team Supervisor.

 - Infant Toddler Specialists

 - Early Childhood Specialists

 - Quality Improvement Specialist

 - Traveling Resource and Information Library Service (TRAILS)

 Institute for Childhood Preparedness Online Training Information and Resources

 - WV Clearance for Access: Registry & Employment Screening is administered by the Department of Health & Human Resources and the WV State Police Criminal Investigation Bureau (CIB) in consultation with the Centers for Medicare & Medicaid Services (CMS), the Department of Justice (DOJ), and the Federal Bureau of Investigation (FBI).

 - The program uses web-based technologies to provide employers a single portal for checking state and national abuse registries and the state and national sex offender registries.
 The web-based system also provides employers access to Nurse Aide Registries for all 50 states and professional licensure registries where available.